 Applicants must present the required credits in the following subject areas for a minimum total of 73 semester hours.

-One hour of lab in these subjects also preferred
+One hour of lab in these subjects is also preferred.

 At least three semester hours of composition and rhetoric is required.
 Up to three semester hours can be fulfilled with documentation of a writing-intensive course.